NanoComp/meep/doc/docs/Python_Tutorials/Optical_Forces.md

     return flux, force
 ```

-There are two important items to note in `parallel_waveguide`: (1) a single flux surface is used to compute the Poynting flux in $z$ which spans an area slightly larger than both waveguides rather than two separate flux surfaces (one for each waveguide).
+There are three important items to note in `parallel_waveguide`: (1) a single flux surface is used to compute the Poynting flux in $z$ which spans an area slightly larger than both waveguides rather than two separate flux surfaces (one for each waveguide).
 This is because in the limit of small separation, two flux surfaces overlap whereas the total power through a single flux surface need, by symmetry, only be halved in order to determine the value for just one of the two waveguides.
 (2) Instead of defining a closed, four-sided "box" surrounding the waveguides, the MST is computed along just two $y$-oriented lines (to obtain the force in the $x$ direction) with different `weight` values to correctly sum the total force.
 By symmetry, the force in the $y$ direction is zero and need not be computed.
+(3) A 2d `cell_size` in $xy$ combined with a `k_point` containing a non-zero $z$ component results in a [2d simulation (by default)](../2d_Cell_Special_kz.md).
+Since `eig_match_freq=True` for the 2d `EigenModeSource`, its `direction` property must be set to $z$.

 Choosing a suitable runtime requires some care.
 A large runtime is necessary to obtain the steady-state response but this will also lead to large values for the discrete Fourier-transformed fields used to compute both the flux and the MST.
 Large floating-point numbers may contain [roundoff errors](https://en.wikipedia.org/wiki/Round-off_error).

 The simulation is run over the range of separation distances from 0.05 to 1.00 μm in increments of 0.05 μm.
 The results are compared with those from MPB.
 This is shown in the figure above.
 The two methods show good agreement.